Skip to main content

 The key legal elements are: (1) the technique operates beyond conscious awareness or is purposefully manipulative/deceptive, (2) it materially distorts behaviour, and (3) it causes or is likely to cause significant harm.

-How to audit: Review your AI systems for any component that intentionally operates on user psychology without explicit user awareness.
-If a system is designed to influence behaviour through mechanisms the user cannot perceive or understand, it warrants immediate legal review.
+How to audit: Look for any component that deliberately works on a user's psychology without that user being aware of it.
+If a system is built to shift behaviour through mechanisms a person cannot perceive or understand, send it to legal review straight away.

 2. Exploitation of Vulnerabilities